joey-carlson/sis-engine/docs/USER_GUIDE.md

 ### Use Case 4: System-Agnostic Play

-**Goal:** Use SPAR with D&D, GURPS, your homebrew, or SPAR RPG itself.
+**Goal:** Use SiS with D&D, GURPS, your homebrew, SPAR RPG, or any other system.

 **Workflow:**
-1. SPAR outputs situations, not mechanics
+1. SiS outputs situations, not mechanics
 2. You interpret severity in your system's terms
 3. Tags guide what kind of complication it is
 4. Effect vectors suggest fictional impact